Database Manager Salary

 Pay Difference by Location

-Boston offers some of the highest pay in the country for Database Managers, 118 percent above the national average.
-Database Managers can also look forward to large paychecks in cities like Atlanta (+42 percent), Houston (+35 percent), Dallas (+34 percent), and San Francisco (+21 percent).
-Database Managers in Denver earn salaries far below the national average by 22 percent, proving that geography overwhelmingly affects the pay scale for those in this field.
-Not at the bottom but still paying below the median are employers in Portland and Seattle (8 percent lower and 6 percent lower, respectively).
+Boston is home to an above-average pay rate for Database Managers, 107 percent higher than the national average.
+Database Managers will also find cushy salaries in Atlanta (+35 percent), Houston (+28 percent), Dallas (+27 percent), and San Francisco (+17 percent).
+Database Managers in Denver take home the lowest salaries, earning a whopping 26 percent less than the national average.
+Not at the bottom but still paying below the median are employers in Columbus and Seattle (22 percent lower and 19 percent lower, respectively).

 Related Job Salaries